Tai Chi (cont.)

 - What resources are available to people interested in tai chi?

 What clothing should I wear for tai chi?

 Comfortable and loose-fitting clothing that won't restrict your movements are best.
 Sweatpants, tights, or leotards, and a T-shirt will do.
-Although it doesn't look like lots of work because the movements are so slow, you may work up a sweat, and so I don't recommend overdressing.
+Although it doesn't look like very arduous work (because the movements are so slow), you may work up a sweat, and so overdressing is not recommended.